jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 # Introduction {#introduction}

+Internet communications are increasingly protected, by use of encryption {{RFC8446}}, {{RFC8484}}, {{I-D.ietf-quic-transport}}, {{I-D.ietf-tls-esni}}.

-When a DNS client {{RFC1035}} uses a resolver service, that service learns information about the client's usage patterns, such as the applications the user is using, what web sites are visited, and so on.
-While Internet communications are increasingly protected by encrypting both content and control information {{RFC8446}}, {{RFC8484}}, {{I-D.ietf-quic-transport}}, {{I-D.ietf-tls-esni}}, the DNS resolver service becomes aware of the specific domains being queried, and is typically also aware of which client made the query.
+When a DNS client {{RFC1035}} uses a resolver service, that service learns what applications the user is using, what web sites are visited, and so on.
+Even with the protection of communications, DNS resolvers themselves remain as a persistent vulnerability with respect to privacy as it is aware of both the client and their usage patterns.

 Leaking this information to the Internet infrastructure component such as a DNS resolver service can be problematic when the service is not entirely trusted.
 And even when  the service is trusted and well maintained, legal and commercial pressures or surveillance activity may result in some of the information given to the service to be misused, particularly when a service holds information for a large number of users.
 This is not desirable.